Code-Institute-Submissions/IFDMSP-A/README.md

 > # Features

-For the application to be of any use, it will require features.
-Verbose feature are essentialy ones input and out put for communicating with the application ina way.
-Some features are obvious and generalistic such as navigation.
-Others are more specific to each piece of software and need.
-Below are features I have determined that I will need for the application to function as needed.
+For any application to be of use, it requires features.
+Verbose features are essentialy become input and output points for communicating with the application.
+In a way, some features are obvious and generalistic, such as navigation.
+Others are more specific to the software.

-Below are features that I expect to be integrated into the application.
+Below are features I need for the application to function as needed.
+I expect them to be integrated into the application for the application to function and complete the requirements.

 | Feature | Purpose |
 |:---------|:--------|